kosua20/herebedragons/pico8/README.md

 ![](images/pico8-3.png)

 Triangles are rasterized in a scanline fashion: each triangle is split into two triangles sharing an horizontal edge.
-For each screen line crosed by the triangle , the positions along the triangle edges are computed, and a line is drawn.
+For each screen line crossed by the triangle , the positions along the triangle edges are computed, and a line is drawn.